coredao-org/CoreDAO-Docs/docs/Node/validator/overview.md

 # Overview of Validators
 ---

-In the Core Chain ecosystem, validators are crucial participants who maintain the integrity, security, and continuity of the blockchain.
+In the Core ecosystem, validators are crucial participants who maintain the integrity, security, and continuity of the blockchain.
 They are responsible for processing transactions, creating new blocks, and participating in the consensus process.
-This role is pivotal in ensuring that the Core Chain operates efficiently and remains decentralized.
+This role is pivotal in ensuring that the Core blockchain operates efficiently and remains decentralized.

 ## Who are Validators in the Core Network

-In the Core Chain ecosystem, validators play a crucial role in maintaining the integrity and security of the blockchain by producing and validating new blocks.
+In the Core ecosystem, validators play a crucial role in maintaining the integrity and security of the blockchain by producing and validating new blocks.
 These validators engage in the Satoshi Plus consensus mechanism, which blends elements of Delegated Proof of Work (PoW) and Delegated Proof of Stake (DPoS).
 The validators are selected based on a hybrid scoring system that accounts for both the BTC and CORE tokens staked in their favor and the Bitcoin hash power delegated to them.
 This unique method ensures that the validator set represents a balanced mix of stakeholder interests and mining power, enhancing the network's security and decentralization.
 Validator elections occur in cycles known as epochs, with each new set of validators being chosen to manage the blockchain's operations and governance effectively.

 ## Economics
 Validator's rewards come from